Cclayelijah/k-pop.io/README.md

 # k-pop.io

-A gotcha game for k-pop.
-To be any good at it, you either need to be rich or know your stuff :)
+A gacha game for k-pop. :)

 --- TECH STACK ---